elastisys/compliantkubernetes/docs/ciso-guide/pdl-audit-logs.md

 # How do I comply with HSLF-FS 2016:40 4 kap.
 9 § Kontroll av åtkomst till uppgifter?

 Here is how we recommend to comply with Swedish Patient Data Laws, specifically HSLF-FS 2016:40 4 kap.
-9 § if you host your application on Compliant Kubernetes.
+9 § if you host your application on Welkin.

 ## Legal Context